Breeding of tropical and Mediterranean crops: a diversity of contexts and strategies

 The CultiVar module (15 hrs) is integral part of a larger teaching unit (25 hrs) of the master (M1) "Plant Biology" of university of Montpellier, in which the bases of plant genetics and plant breeding are taught to students.
 A series of seminars, or "crop monographs", related to some chosen important commodities are proposed representing the spectrum of diversity among different cultivated crops, products and chains.

-Specifically the module, scheduled for november 2017, will consider different case examples illustrating the breeding strategies deployed in some important Mediterranean and tropical crops, such as banana, coffee, cotton, grapewine, rice, sorghum, and sugarcane.
+Specifically the module is scheduled over 5 half-days in november and december 2018.
+It will consider different case examples illustrating the breeding strategies deployed in some important Mediterranean and tropical crops, such as banana, citrus, cotton, grapewine, rice, sorghum, and sugarcane.

-It is coordinated by Fabrice Varoquaux (University Montpellier) and Jean-Marc Lacape (unit Agap, team GS), other contributors are from unit Agap (team GIV: Nour Ahmadi and Gilles Trouche, team APMV: Frédéric Bakry, team DDSE: Jean Christophe Glaszmann, team DAAV: Patrice This) and unit IPME (team CoffeeAdapt: Benoit Bertrand and Lucille Toniutti).
+It is coordinated by Fabrice Varoquaux (University Montpellier) and Jean-Marc Lacape (unit Agap, team GS), other contributors are from unit Agap (team GIV: Cécile Grenier and Gilles Trouche, team GABA: Frédéric Bakry, team DDSE: Jean Christophe Glaszmann, team DAAV: Patrice This and team SEAPAG: Franck Curk).